The Feel Good Family

-The Feel Good Family is an Australian family of travel content creators – Paul Guerin, Katie Guerin, and their young son Jasper – known for journeying around Australia full-time in a caravan.
-The family documents their travels through weekly videos and social media, aiming to inspire other families to explore Australia and spend quality time together.
+The Feel Good Family is an Australian family travel group, consisting of Paul Guerin, Katie Guerin, and their son Jasper, who document their full-time caravan travels around Australia.
+The family produces weekly travel videos and social media content about their caravan travels in Australia.
 They run a YouTube channel titled The Feel Good Family – Lap Around Australia Series, which features their ongoing "Big Lap" around the country and family travel adventures.
-Since beginning their odyssey in 2019, the Guerins have built a following through their factual, upbeat storytelling and have expanded their content into podcasts and television programs.
+Since 2019, the Guerins have developed a digital presence that includes podcasts and television programs related to their travels.

 Background

 Paul and Katie Guerin are from the Gold Coast, Queensland, and both had established careers in entertainment and media before embracing a travel-focused life.
 Paul Guerin worked in children's entertainment and television production, performing for brands such as Warner Bros., Cartoon Network, and Walt Disney Television Australia, and holding production roles on programs like The Voice, Young Talent Time, and The Amazing Race.
 He also served in management positions including Entertainment Supervisor at Warner Bros.
 Movie World, Entertainment Director at Australia Zoo, and General Manager of Education, Creative & Community Engagement at the National Trust of Australia (Queensland).
 Katie Guerin's background is in events and corporate management – she worked closely with high-profile figures like Steve Irwin and Terri Irwin at Australia Zoo and executives from eBay and PayPal, and produced large-scale events and tourism award campaigns.

 After the birth of their son Jasper (born after a lengthy IVF journey), Paul and Katie began rethinking their lifestyle and priorities.
-They felt that time with family was their most precious commodity.
+They cited a desire to prioritise family time as a factor in their decision to travel full-time.
 In 2017, the couple set in motion a two-year plan to downsize, save money, and prepare for a life on the road.
 By September 2019, they had "packed up [their] lives and hit the road for full time travel around Australia" in a caravan, departing their traditional jobs to pursue an open-road family adventure.
-The Guerins describe this decision as one of seeking a richer family life, trading the standard 9-to-5 routine for a life of travel and experiences with their child.
+The article states that the couple left their previous employment to travel full-time with their child.
 They started out as complete newcomers to caravanning, learning as they went and hoping to encourage others to "take their own leap of faith" toward outdoor exploration.